“Praise in public, criticize in private.”

 A month passes.
 You sit in the classroom and your teacher is handing out marked papers you submitted a week earlier.
 He stops in front of your desk and hands you your graded paper and moves on.
 Then he stops at the desk next to you and pauses, holds up your neighbor’s paper in the air.
 “Kids,” he says, “this particular one was an excellent piece of work.”
 You get the drill.

 How do you feel?
 Not as great as the month before.
 For one, you worked very hard on this paper as well, probably just as hard, or even harder than on the previous one, but you get nothing in return.
-You were “featured” before, but not this time, so… how should you take that?
+You were “featured” before, but not this time, so… how should you interpret this piece of feedback?

 Second, you’re now in a similar position as everybody else in the classroom a month before.
 Somebody else gets public praise, but you don’t.
+Implicitly, you’re being punished.
 What mindset does that put you in?
 Is it a constructive one?

 “Oh, John was praised for his paper, for sure I will talk to him to figure out what he did well, so I can learn from him and be just as awesome as he!”